 Brand awareness ad campaigns typically generate results for a few dollars, and are great at keeping brand awareness high.

-There are some key business reasons why you would want to keep your Facebook marketing campaigns active during COVID-19, it’s important to think about how your brand will be perceived.
+There are some key business reasons why you would want to keep your Facebook marketing campaigns active during the pandemic crisis, it’s important to think about how your brand will be perceived.

 Consider changing your messaging or offers to serve people instead of just selling.
 If you change your approach it may help you win the trust and admiration of customers over on the long term.
 You can do this by offering discounts, freebies in the future, or even complimentary access to premium services.